academe/laravel-google-api-auth/README.md

   record in the authorisations table.
 * Method to cancel an authorisation.
 Try cancelling it reotely (which may or may not succeed) then just remove the local access and renewal tokens.
+* Some way to handle an expired access token that we did not renew in time.
+  This will result in an exception when it is used.
+The action will be to catch the exception, attempt to renew the access token, then try the same action again.
+How we would wrap that is not clear.